 7. Visit an auto museum, fly a kite, have a picnic and romp on a playground.
 Larz Anderson Park in Brookline is truly a one-stop fun shop.
 There’s a really cool auto museum with “America’s Oldest Car Collection.
 It’s also one of the best places in town to fly a kite, there are plenty of places to picnic and it has a terrific playground.
 (You’ll probably find my family there this year, as this was my husband’s top pick!)

 9. Visit the Museum of Science or MIT Museum.
 While we’ve been to the Museum of Science and MIT Museum many times, my husband can never get enough of the mind-expanding exhibits at both.
-Check out the Crocs: Ancient Predators of the Modern World exhibit at the Museum of Science or Robots and Beyond: Exploring Artificial Intelligence at MIT, going on now.
+Check out the BODY WORLDS & The Cycle of Life exhibit at the Museum of Science or Drawing, Designing, Thinking: 150 Years of Teaching Architecture at MIT, going on now.